Wanted Images Photography

 Home page - uses a Vegas Slideshow using a Pangolin Theatre template.

 Galleries - utilise an ‘Album Set’ template at the top level with sub galleries using an ‘Album’ template.
-The ‘Album Set’ cover images are set through links to a hidden thumbnail gallery.
+The ‘Album Set’ thumbnails are set through links to a hidden thumbnail gallery while ‘Album’ thumbnails are randomised from within each album.
 Each ‘Album’ takes advantage of the new Hero Image function.

 - Hero Image - As I use a random cover image for each album and I have various image sizes, I was unsure how the Hero image would look.
 I tried all the various settings and settled on a 3:1 format, centring the image and using repeat to avoid excessive white space within the Hero Image frame.
 I could take the time to dedicate a Hero Image but like the idea and effect some of the random images display so am happy for now as it is.

-Client Portal - Client galleries use random cover images and are configured for client only access.
+Client Portal - Client galleries use random cover images and are password protected for client only access.

-Last Thoughts - I am loving the simplicity and functionality of BL3 and look forward to the tweaks Matt and the team continue to develop.
+Last Thoughts - I love the simplicity and functionality of BL3/4, its interface with Ligtroom and look forward to the tweaks Matt and the team continue to develop.